person-al/person-al.github.io/about.md

 - 🌲: A final draft of an idea.
 This is the stage when most people would publish their draft as a blog post.
 Very few thoughts will make it all the way here, and that's okay.

 If you'd like to follow along, you have a few options.
 On the home page, you'll see RSS feed links for all posts, as well as RSS feeds for each category of post.
 That way, if you only want to see 🌳 or 🌲 posts, you can.

+Looking for blogs with a similar feel to this one?
+Try:
+- the [516kb Club](https://512kb.club/) and [1MB Club](https://1mb.club/) are both collections of websites that prioritize substance over bloat.
+- [Blogroll.org](https://blogroll.org/) is a human-curated lists of interesting blogs
+- [Marginalia](https://search.marginalia.nu/) is a niche search engine that indexes small, independent blogs that don't run much JavaScript.
+It's the kind of place where searching "recipe" turns up [a Hungarian dumpling recipe](http://www.eszter.com/recipes/index.html#nokedli).